 The country is in the process of setting up the Border Management Authority (BMA).
 Due to the potential impact that the BMA might have on the established relationship between the Council and SARS (Customs), there were discussions between the Non-Proliferation Secretariat and the Department of Home Affairs (DHA) to ascertain the support that the BMA might need from the Council.
-As the BMA Implementation Protocol is still being discussed between SARS (Customs) and DHA, a similar process can be undertaken between the Council and DHA, guided by the MoU between SARS (Customs) and the Council.
+As the BMA Implementation Protocol has been concluded between SARS (Customs) and DHA, a similar process can be undertaken between the Council and DHA, guided by the MoU between SARS (Customs) and the Council.

-Throughout the period under review, the Coordinating Committee between the Non-Proliferation Secretariat and SARS (Customs) continued with its engagements to ensure compliance with and enforcement of the non-proliferation legislation.
+Throughout the period under review, the Coordinating Committee between the Non-Proliferation Secretariat and the SARS (Customs) continued with its engagements to ensure compliance with and enforcement of the non-proliferation legislation.
 The MoU continued to be implemented.
 The draft SLA is currently with the legal offices of the dtic and SARS.
 The updating of the tariff codes within the prohibited and restricted list is ongoing as the promulgation of the new Government Notices has been concluded.

-During the period under review, SARS, in conjunction with the Non-Proliferation Secretariat, devised a mechanism to continue the roll-out of the Strategic Trade Control Enforcement (STCE) programme, under the COVID-19 pandemic circumstances.
-As the in-person training was no longer possible, the Non-Proliferation Secretariat and the SARS Academy developed STCE awareness virtual training as a preliminary to the full roll-out of the virtual STCE.
-Both the awareness and the full roll-out will be undertaken in the new financial year.
+During the period under review, SARS, in conjunction with the Non-Proliferation Secretariat, continued rolling out the Strategic Trade Control Enforcement (STCE) programme, through virtual means.
+SARS Academy has included the STCE awareness as part of its curriculum that is offered to new cadets joining SARS.
+Throughout the period under review, eight virtual training interventions were provided.